ashcasmir/kind-parsley/src/pages/index.md

     title: Why Choose FitPandas?
     features:
       - title: Savor the essence of healthy life!
-        content: >
-          As a part of FitPandas, you can tweak your daily routine to build systems and habits to lead a healthier life along with your friends and family.
+        content: "As a part of FitPandas, you can tweak your daily routine to build systems and habits with better accountability, commitment and rewards\_\n along with your friends and family.\n"
         actions:
           - label: Learn More
             url: /thank-you